 Forgotten by Europe

-Hundreds of thousands of refugees have fled war and persecution in their home countries and tried to reach Central Europe in recent years.
-There they hoped to live in safety.
-But the closure of the Balkan migration route at the start of 2016 has left tens of thousands of refugees stranded in Greece.
-Overnight, poorly equipped temporary refugee camps have become permanent homes for countless women and children.
-Currently around 64,900 refugees from Syria, Afghanistan, Iraq and other countries remain stranded in Greece.
+In 2019 the number of refugees arriving in Greece increased once more.
+Hundreds of thousands of refugees have fled war and persecution in their home countries and tried to reach Central Europe in recent years, where they hoped to live in safety.
+But the closure of the Balkan route in early 2016 has left tens of thousands of refugees stranded in Greece.
+Overnight, poorly equipped temporary refugee camps became permanent homes for countless families.

-Help also supports house residents in accessing public bodies and the authorities, hospitals and schools.
-Here in Mosaico House, refugees find the basic essentials that they need, as well as protection and psychosocial counselling.
-Together with the refugees, language courses and other integration workshops are organised, and creative childcare is provided.
-With Mosaico House in the centre of Athens, Help has created safe accommodation where refugees can lead lives of dignity in an urban environment.
+Help also supported residents of Mosaico House in accessing public bodies and the authorities, hospitals and schools.
+Here, refugees found the basic essentials they needed, as well as protection and psychosocial counselling.
+Language courses and other integration workshops were organised together with the refugees, and creative childcare was offered.
+At Mosaico House, refugee women and children found shelter and learned about the culture and values of the European Union.

 Finally able to hope again

 Fourouzan (33) and her daughter, Elena (13), fled violence and terror in Afghanistan.
 Their journey was traumatising.
 When they arrived in Greece, they were both in very poor physical and mental health.
 It was only when they reached Mosaico House that they finally felt safe again.
 They regained their strength, their health improved, and Elena found the courage to face life again.
 Fourouzan says: “I see so much good here; they really care for us.”

 - Over 74,000 refugees arrived in Greece in 2019

 - For comparison: 32,000 refugees arrived in 2018

 - Most of the refugees come from Afghanistan (39.6%) and Syria (24.6 per cent) (2020)

 - Around 115,600 refugees are stranded in Greece (01/2020)